 Viewing Comfort

 Staring through a monocular for a long period of time will cause eye fatigue much quicker than staring through binoculars.
-Binoculars are simply far more comfortable.
+Binoculars are simply more comfortable and offer a better viewing experience.
 This is why you’ll see bird watchers, people on safaris, and hunters that stick to binoculars.

 Binocular Vs Monocular Use Cases